 OECD Guidelines on Corporate Governance of State-Owned Enterprises - Arabic translation

 German, , 1,549kb

 OECD Guidelines on Corporate Governance of State-Owned Enterprises - German translation

 OECD Guidelines on Corporate Governance of State-Owned Enterprises - Russian translation

 What are the corporate governance characteristics of Non-Listed Companies, their driving forces for improving corporate governance, and the policy implications?
 The International Experts Meeting on Corporate Governance of Non-Listed Companies (NLCs) addressed these issues for the first time.

 The Portuguese version of the OECD Guidelines.
 In 2002, the OECD Steering Group on Corporate Governance asked the Working Group to develop a set of non binding guidelines for corporate governance of state-owned enterprises, with the view to making them a complementary instrument to the OECD Principles of Corporate Governance.The OECD Guidelines represent the first international benchmark to assist governments in improving the

 This Comparative Overview surveys the corporate governance framework and practices in Eurasia and identifies important corporate governance reform priorities for the region.

 Participants discussed and endorsed “Priorities for Implementing IFRS in the Russian Federation” and "Implementing Effective Disclosure of Related Party Transactions and Beneficial Ownership in Russia”.

-The Second Forum for Asian Insolvency Reform (FAIR) took place in Bangkok, Thailand, on 16 - 17 December 2002.
-The Forum was organised by the Organisation for Economic Co-operation and Development (OECD), AusAid and the Asian Development Bank, in partnership with the World Bank and the Japanese government.
-Itwas hosted by the Ministry of Justice of the Kingdom of Thailand.
+The Fourth Forum for Asian Insolvency Reform (FAIR) took place in New Delhi, India, on 3-5 November 2004.
+The Forum was organised by the Organisation for Economic Co-operation and Development (OECD), the Asian Development Bank, in partnership with the World Bank and the Japanese government.